foreverchnf/DFNRMVS-Caricature-face/README.md

 ## 1 Run DFNRMVS in Google Colab
 Use run_DFNRMVS_demo.ipynb in Google Colab, you can check the results of DFNRMVS.

-## 2 Use DFNRMVS in Ubuntu 18.04 with Nvidia GPU
+## 2 Use DFNRMVS in local Ubuntu 18.04 computer
 ### 2.1 Run official demo
 (1) Follow the guide in [DFNRMVS](https://github.com/zqbai-jeremy/DFNRMVS) to compile environment.
 #### Prerequisite